 As Baroness Shirley Williams made clear on Sunday, should these not be accepted, the Bill should be rejected – but before that stage is reached we hope Parliament is able to compromise such that the Bill passes with these significant modifications in place.

 The House of Lords is yet to debate and approve the Bill, meaning opportunities for amendment remain.
 This is where Lib Dem conference, to be held in Birmingham September 17-22, has a crucial role to play.

 Currently Conference is not scheduled to formally debate the NHS reforms but there remains a real appetite to do so.
 Given the opportunity to debate and pass a motion on the NHS, Conference is likely to call on Lib Dem Parliamentarians to either seek more far-reaching changes or declare the Bill unacceptable.

 There’s no doubting the difficult political situation Nick Clegg and his Parliamentary colleagues are in; the changes they’ve already forced to Andrew Lansley’s Bill have raised the heckles of Tory ideologues, and rocking the boat further risks straining the Coalition further.

 This shouldn’t be an excuse for Nick, and for what Mr. Lansley’s supporters describe as “the yellow bastards,” from shirking their duty here.

 The party, the medical profession and the public at large will stand full square behind him if he averts the effective dismantling of the NHS that the Bill currently represents – anything less just won’t do.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.